Neil Taylor (footballer): Wales

 Taylor was also eligible for India through his mother.
 He made his debut for Wales on 23 May 2010 in a friendly against Croatia at the Stadion Gradski vrt, replacing Andy Dorman for the final 23 minutes of the 2–0 loss; he and Mark Bradley had been promoted from the under-21 team in an emergency.
 In May 2011, he played two matches at the Nations Cup in Dublin.

 On 9 September 2014, in Wales' first match of UEFA Euro 2016 qualification, he gave away a penalty to Andorra in the fifth minute, converted by Ildefons Lima, but the Welsh fought back for a 2–1 victory.
 At the final tournament in France, he played every minute as Wales reached a tournament semi-final for the first time.
 He scored his first international goal in a 3–0 group win over Russia; it was his first senior goal since one for Wrexham at Grays Athletic in April 2010.

-Taylor was sent off on 24 March 2017 for breaking Seamus Coleman's leg in two places with a reckless tackle.
-Coleman was out injured for a year.
-The game was a goalless World Cup qualifier away to the Republic of Ireland.
-Coleman needed surgery on a broken tibia and fibula after being injured in the match and Taylor was given a two-match international ban by FIFA.
+On 24 March 2017, Taylor was sent off for breaking Séamus Coleman's leg in two places with a reckless tackle in a goalless draw against the Republic of Ireland in a 2018 FIFA World Cup qualifying game, leaving Coleman out injured for a year.
+Coleman needed surgery on a broken tibia and fibula and Taylor was given a two-match international ban by FIFA.

-He withdrew from the national team on November 2019 for personal reasons, and subsequently retired from international football.
+He withdrew from the national team in November 2019 for personal reasons, and subsequently retired from international football.